-Given our interest for both the volatility pass-through and the volatility disconnect anomaly, we pay particular attention to the response of the volatility of consumption growth rates, $\sigma_t(\Delta c{t+1}^i)$ .
-These variables have never been studied before and warrant further discussion.
+The volatility frontiers.
+Given our interest in the volatility pass-through and in the volatility disconnect anomaly, we pay particular attention to the response of the volatility of consumption growth rates, $\sigma_t(\Delta c{t+1}^i)$, to the three sources of risk that are present in the economy.
+Without loss of generality, we focus on the conditional volatility of the growth rate of consumption of the home country.